Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 Saxx’s BallPark single pouch (left) vs Separatec’s Dual Pouch (right)

 • Flys: Separatec’s Dual Pouch system has a unique fly system.
 The fly is simply a flap at the end of your penis.
-You lift it up to pee.
-It took me a bit of practice to master at the beginning as I prefer not to use a fly at all.
+You lift it to pee.
+It took me some practice to master initially as I prefer not to use a fly at all.
 However, if you want or need a fly, these boxer briefs come with access when peeing.

-• Branded waistbands: Separatec boldly displays their logo on their waistbands, which I generally shy away from.
+• Branded waistbands: Separatec boldly displays its logo on its waistbands, which I generally avoid.
 Yet, the waistband logo isn’t obnoxious, so I am ok with that.

 • Design Country: China